 What is a California registered agent?

-Overlooking this requirement or maintaining inadequate service creates substantial risks: missed litigation, default judgments, administrative dissolution, and potential personal liability exposure across your entire portfolio.
+Overlooking this requirement creates substantial risks: missed litigation, default judgments, administrative suspension, and potential personal liability exposure.

 This guide covers California's registered agent requirements, appointment processes, and strategic considerations for organizations managing multiple entities across jurisdictions.